 Working at Height

 You don’t have to work on a construction site to be at risk of falling from a height.
-Whether your employees are climbing a ladder in the store room or to grab some boxes off a tall cupboard, you will need to make sure that they are safe at all times.
+Whether your employees are climbing a ladder in the store room or grabbing some boxes off a tall cupboard, you will need to make sure that they are safe at all times.

 This could mean dishing out training to anyone in the workforce who may work at a height during the working day but, also, putting the appropriate precautions in place to make the process as safe as possible.